swift-fox/webrtc-p2p/README.md

 - Based on peer-to-peer sharing network.

 **Applications**
-- Network live broadcasting
+- Internet live broadcasting
 - Online conference system
 - Remote education system

 **Current state:** Prototype.
-Tested on Chrome Canary.
+Tested on Chrome.

 **How to Use**